Trump plans to stump for Cruz at 'biggest stadium' he can find in Texas

-President Donald Trump shared via Twitter Friday that he is planning a "major rally" for U.S. Sen. Ted Cruz (R-Texas) in October in the "biggest stadium in Texas" that he can find.
+TEXAS — President Donald Trump shared via Twitter Friday that he is planning a "major rally" for U.S. Rep. Ted Cruz in October in the "biggest stadium in Texas" that he can find.

 Trump also shared that Cruz has his complete and total endorsement and even referred to Democratic candidate Beto O'Rourke a "disaster for Texas."